-But we come to the day of the Savior's death.
+But we come to the day of the Saviour's death.
 There was darkness over the earth, as you are aware, from the sixth to the ninth hour.
-And think you that there is no significance in that darkness?
-I would not be fanciful upon these solemn meaning of all the belief realize the meaning of matters, but I never could get my mind away from the idea, that the darkness on the day of the Savior's death, indicates, in the first place, the presence of our sins, that our sins were there.
+And think you that there is no sixtle was trained as the sixth to the ninth hour. that there is no significance in that darkness?
+I would not be fanciful upon these solemn matters, but I never could get my mind away from the idea, that the darkness on the day at the Saviour's death, indicates, in the first place, the presence of our sins-that our sins were there.
 Our sins are spoken of as a thick cloud, and our sins were there.
-And that it indicates also the presence of the law, for the law was ministered at Sinai in darkness, there was a darkness about it, and that it indicates the presence of death.
-And how long did this darkness last?
-Until the ninth hour, until Jesus said, "It is finished," bowed his head, and gave up the ghost.
-There was no more darkness, no more sin, no more wrath, no more curse; there was no more death, death is swallowed up in victory.
-So that here, literally, at the evening time it was light.
-Thus then, if we read out our text in the atonement of Jesus Christ, pointing to the evening time in which he died, there we realize the fulfillment of the promise, "The seed of the woman shall bruise the serpent's head;" here we realize the meaning of the olive leaf and the dove; here we realize the ultimate meaning of the Paschal lamb, exempting the Israelites from judgment.
-Here we realize the ultimate meaning of the testimony of Daniel in his ninth chapter of what Jesus Christ has done; and thus at evening time, that is evening time, meaning Christ's work, in the completeness of it, as I have described, "at evening time it shall be light."
+And that it indicates also the presence of the law, for the law was ministered at Sinai in darkness-there was a darkness about it and that it indicates also the plant and that it indicates also the plant in the law and that it indicates also the plant in the law and that it indicates also the plant in the law are did not be the law and that it indicates also the plant in the law are did not be the law ar ness about it, and that it indicates the presence of death.
+And how long did this darkness lest? this darkness last? until the ninth hour, until Jesus said, 'It is finished,' bowed his head, and gave no the plant of the his head, and gave up the ghost.
+There was no more darkness, no more sin, no more wrath, no more curse; there is no more death-death is swallowed up in victory.
+So that have life there is no more death-death is swallowed up in victory. in victory.
+So that here, literally, at evening time it was light. if we read out our text in the atonement of Jesus Christ, pointing to the evening time in which he died, here we realise the fulfilment of the promise.
+The seed of the woman shall having the The seed of the woman shall bruise the serpent's head; here we realise the meaning of the clive less and the serpent's head; here we realise the meaning of the olive leaf and the dove; here we realise the ultimate meaning of the paschal lamb, exempting the Israelite from judgment.
+Here we realise of the pascual land, the destimony of Daniel in his ninth chapter, of what the ultimate incompleteness of it as I have devening time, Jesus Christ's work in the completeness of it, as I have described,-'at